New Residence Hall Completed in 2020.

 WHAT ARE THE MAIN FEATURES OF THIS PROJECT?

-How will this residence hall impact MMC’s student life?
+How will this residence hall impact MMU’s student life?

 What is the cost of this project and how can I contribute?